Youth Hub

 The Youth Hub has resources about MND for young carers.

-A young carer is a person between 5 and 24 years of age and who is connected to a person who is living with Motor Neurone Disease (MND).
-This may be a friend or family member.
+A young carer is a person between 5 and 24 years of age who has a family member or friend living with Motor Neurone Disease (MND).

 Kids Pack and Booklet for ages 5-11